-We now describe how we can move PBT into the setting of metaprogramming.
-For example, we would like to find counterexamples to claims that might be made about the evaluation of a certain functional program or about the type preservation of a programming language.
+We now explore how to extend PBT to the domain of metaprogramming.
+This extension will allow us to find counterexamples to statements about the execution of functional programs or above desirable relations (such as type preservation) between the static and the dynamic semantics of a programming language.
 The main difficulty in treating entities such as programs as data structures within a (meta) programming settings is the treatment of bound variables.
-There have been many approaches to the treatment of term-level bindings within symbolic systems: they include nameless dummies (de Bruijn 1972), higher-order abstract syntax (HOAS) (Pfenning and Elliott 1988), nominal logic (Pitts 2003), parametric HOAS (Chlipala 2008), and locally nameless (Charguéraud 2011).
-The approach used in $\lambda$ Prolog, called the $\lambda$ -tree syntax approach (Miller 2019), is based on the movement of binders from term-level abstractions to formula-level abstractions (i.e., quantifiers) to proof-level abstract variables (called eigenvariables in (Gentzen 1935)).
+There have been many approaches to the treatment of termlevel bindings within symbolic systems: they include nameless dummies (de Bruijn 1972), higher-order abstract syntax (HOAS) (Pfenning and Elliott 1988), nominal logic (Pitts 2003), parametric HOAS (Chlipala 2008), and locally nameless (Charguéraud 2011).
+The approach used in $\lambda$ Prolog, called the $\lambda$ -tree syntax approach (Miller 2019), is based on the movement of binders from term-level abstractions to formula-level abstractions (i.e.,quantifiers) to proof-level abstract variables (called eigenvariables in (Gentzen 1935)).
 This approach to bindings is probably the oldest one, since it appears naturally when organizing Church's Simple Theory of Types (Church 1940) within Gentzen's sequent calculus (Gentzen 1935).
 As we illustrate in this section, the $\lambda$ -tree syntax approach to bindings allows us to lift PBT to the meta-programming setting in a simple and modular manner.
 In what follows, we assume that the reader has a passing understanding of how $\lambda$ -tree syntax is supported in frameworks such as $\lambda$ Prolog or Twelf (Pfenning and Schürmann 1999).